HillsMakan/sydneyhillsmakan/src/content/partner/vinas_family_day_care.md

 If you need daycare for your little ones, Vina's Family Daycare is registered with lective Family Day Care.

-Offering long day care, Vacation Care, casual care, before/after school care.
+Offering Long Day Care, Vacation Care, Casual Care, Before/After School Care.
 Also provide Toddler and School Readiness Program.

 CCS available for eligible families.